-Cyclophosphamide was administered to 416 female cancer patients (also called cases) during pregnancy identified from 90 case reports (90 cases), 17 case series (100 cases), 4 retrospective case series (33 cases), 10 retrospective surveys (74 cases), 2 retrospective cohort studies (8 cases) and 1 registry survey (111 cases) (Appendix C Table 10).
-Among these patients, cyclophosphamide was used to treat breast cancer (275 cases), ovarian cancer (14 cases), uterine choriocarcinoma (1 case), sarcoma (1 case), Ewing sarcoma (3 cases), rhabdosarcoma (3 cases), soft tissue sarcoma (2 cases), undifferentiated sarcoma (1 case), adenoid cystic carcinoma (2 cases), granulocytic sarcoma (breast; 1 case), cervix (small cell carcinoma; 1 case) and vaginal neuroendocrine carcinoma (1 case).
-Cyclophosphamide was also used to treat hematological cancers including acute lymphocytic leukemia (23 cases), acute myeloid leukemia (3 cases), multiple myeloma (1 case), Hodgkin lymphoma (9 cases), non-Hodgkin lymphoma (55 cases), Burkitt lymphoma (10 cases), large B-cell lymphoma (2 case), B-cell lymphoma (2 case), T-cell leukemia/lymphoma (1 case), and subcutaneous panniculitis-like T-cell lymphoma (1 case).
+Cyclophosphamide was administered to 416 female cancer patients (also called cases) during pregnancy identified from 90 case reports (90 cases), 17 case series (100 cases), 4 retrospective case series (33 cases), 10 retrospective surveys (74 cases), 2 retrospective cohort studies (8 cases), and 1 registry survey (111 cases) (Appendix C, Table 10).
+Among these patients, cyclophosphamide was used to treat breast cancer (275 cases), ovarian cancer (14 cases), uterine choriocarcinoma (1 case), sarcoma (1 case), Ewing sarcoma (3 cases), rhabdosarcoma (3 cases), soft tissue sarcoma (2 cases), undifferentiated sarcoma (1 case), adenoid cystic carcinoma (2 cases), granulocytic sarcoma (breast, 1 case), cancer of the cervix (small cell carcinoma, 1 case), and vaginal neuroendocrine carcinoma (1 case).
+Cyclophosphamide was also used to treat hematological cancers, including acute lymphocytic leukemia (23 cases), acute myeloid leukemia (3 cases), multiple myeloma (1 case), Hodgkin lymphoma (9 cases), non-Hodgkin lymphoma (55 cases), Burkitt lymphoma (10 cases), large B-cell lymphoma (2 cases), B-cell lymphoma (2 cases), T-cell leukemia/lymphoma (1 case), and subcutaneous panniculitis-like T-cell lymphoma (1 case).
 In addition, cancer type was not specified in 4 cases.

-A total of 416 pregnancies and 419 conceptuses were exposed to cyclophosphamide due to three sets of twins (Reynoso et al. 1987, Nantel et al. 1990, Lycette et al. 2006).
-Cyclophosphamide was administered during the first trimester in 48 cases (49 conceptuses due to one set of twins (Reynoso et al. 1987)).
-The drug was administered in the second and/or third trimester only in 368 cases (370 conceptuses due to two sets of twins (Nantel et al. 1990, Lycette et al. 2006)), including 47 singleton pregnancies from two studies that did not specify individual timing of exposure during gestation but were likely exposed during the second and/or third trimester (Hahn et al. 2006, Jameel and Jamil 2007).
-The gestational age at initiation of chemotherapy for the two studies ranged from 11-34 weeks (median 23 weeks) for 40 cases (Hahn et al. 2006) and 12-33 weeks (mean = 24 weeks) for 7 cases (Jameel and Jamil 2007).
-Cyclophosphamide was most commonly administered as polytherapy (413 cases; 415 conceptuses due to two sets of twins).
-Only 6 cases (7 conceptuses due to one set of twins) were treated with cyclophosphamide as monotherapy.
+A total of 416 pregnancies and 419 conceptuses were exposed to cyclophosphamide on account of 3 sets of twins (Reynoso et al. 1987, Nantel et al. 1990, Lycette et al. 2006).
+Cyclophosphamide was administered during the first trimester in 48 cases (49 conceptuses because of 1 set of twins (Reynoso et al. 1987)).
+The drug was administered in the second and/ or third trimester only in 368 cases (370 conceptuses because of 2 sets of twins (Nantel et al. 1990, Lycette et al. 2006)), including 47 singleton pregnancies from 2 studies that did not specify individual timing of exposure during gestation but were likely exposed during the second and/or third trimester (Hahn et al. 2006, Jameel and Jamil 2007).
+The gestational age at initiation of chemotherapy for the 2 studies ranged from 11 to 34 weeks (median, 23 weeks) for 40 cases (Hahn et al. 2006) and 12 to 33 weeks (mean=24 weeks) for 7 cases (Jameel and Jamil 2007).
+Cyclophosphamide was most commonly administered as polytherapy (413 cases, 415 conceptuses because of 2 sets of twins).
+Only 6 cases (7 conceptuses because of 1 set of twins) were treated with cyclophosphamide as monotherapy.

 Nine singleton pregnancies were medically terminated following exposure to cyclophosphamide, including 7 singleton pregnancies with exposure during the first trimester.
-Skeletal malformations were observed in the fetal autopsies of two induced abortions following exposure to cyclophosphamide in the first and second trimesters.
-One fetus had syndactyly of the first and second fingers of both hands, clinodactyly of the 5th finger, and syndactyly of the 4th and the 5th metatarsal bones of both feet among other skeletal malformations following exposure to cyclophosphamide, 5-fluorouracil, and epirubicin and radiation therapy in the first trimester and then exposure to cyclophosphamide, 5-fluorouracil and methotrexate in the second trimester (Leyder et al. 2010).
+Skeletal malformations were observed in the fetal autopsies of 2 induced abortions following exposure to cyclophosphamide in the first and second trimesters.
+One fetus had syndactyly of the first and second fingers of both hands, clinodactyly of the fifth finger, and syndactyly of the fourth and the fifth metatarsal bones of both feet among other skeletal malformations following exposure to cyclophosphamide, 5-fluorouracil, and epirubicin as well as radiation therapy in the first trimester, and then exposure to cyclophosphamide, 5-fluorouracil, and methotrexate in the second trimester (Leyder et al. 2010).
 A second fetus terminated by induced abortion was missing the phalanges in both feet and had only a single left coronary artery (Toledo et al. 1971); the fetus was co-exposed to radiation therapy in the first trimester.
 No examination of the fetus was reported for the remaining 5 induced abortions performed in the first trimester (Zuazu et al. 1991, Chelghoum et al. 2005).